aquisenberry/avrae-docs/Fighter/actionSurge.md

   <img src="https://i.imgur.com/cv35B5M.png"/>
 </p>

 Subtracts 1 from "Action Surge" counter.
-Prompts user to take a short or long rest if "Action Surge" counter is not greater than 0.

 ### Setup
 Run the command in the **Code** section.
 It will automatically setup counters and cvars.